How Can AI Augment Access to Justice? Public Defenders' Perspectives on AI Adoption: Discussion

 \subsection{Pathways for Open-Source AI in Public Defense}

 Concerns around vendor dependence make a strong case for utilizing open-source models~\cite{perron2025moving, bhambhoria2024evaluating}.
-The most important advantage of the open-source models is that attorneys can run models on-device, in controlled local environments.
-It eliminates the risk of sensitive evidence leaving the public defender’s office and the inputs and outputs of the systems are likely to be protected as attorneys' work product.
-In addition, open models allow more rooms technical adjustments, such as citation retrieval systems, that make outputs more trustworthy~\cite{bhambhoria2024evaluating}.
-In the past, local models were considered inferior in performance compared to proprietary cloud-based systems, but this gap is narrowing quickly.
-OpenAI’s GPT-OSS-20B, with 20 billion parameters, or vision-language models such as Qwen2.5-VL \cite{Qwen2.5-VL} can now run on common laptops.
-As model optimization continues, we expect this trend to accelerate.
+Attorneys can run these models on-device, eliminating the risk of sensitive evidence leaving the public defender’s office, and the inputs and outputs of the systems are likely to be protected as attorneys' work product.
+In addition, open models allow more room for technical adjustments, such as citation retrieval systems, that make outputs more trustworthy~\cite{bhambhoria2024evaluating}.
+Recent open-source and multimodal models, e.g., Gemma 4 \citep{gemma4} or Qwen3.5 \citep{qwenteam2026qwen35omnitechnicalreport}, achieve remarkable benchmark performance and can now run on common laptops.
+They could be the base for in-house public defender office AI solutions: making sense of large volumes of evidence, or building search engines to retrieve relevant briefs, case alerts, best practices, and directives \citep{stammbach2026legalretrievalpublicdefenders}.
 Although local deployment requires upfront investment in hardware such as GPUs, it eliminates recurring expenses like subscription fees or API usage costs.
-The AI-desired tasks public defenders identified in our study do not require the most advanced version of LLMs.
-What they need are practical, accessible tools that support high-volume, rule-based tasks like document review, triage, and structure evidence summarization and extraction.
+The tasks public defenders identified as suitable for AI assistance in our study do not require the most advanced LLMs.
+What they need are practical, accessible tools that support high-volume, rule-based tasks like document review, triage, and structured evidence summarization and extraction.